4 Reasons The SolarVenti Is Better Than a Heat Recovery System

 Heating & Dehumidification

-The SolarVenti units pump heat into home during the day and cooling at night as well.
-However, we recommend the SolarWhiz solution for cooling and a bio-ethanol fireplace for real heating.
+The SolarVenti units pumps heated air into your home during the day and with a cooling option, cooling at night as well.

 So what are these systems good for?
 What are we chasing?